-As metro Detroit braced for a massive snowstorm and polar vortex in late January 2019, there was one person that local parents wanted to hear from most.
-Hint: It wasn’t the local TV station meteorologists.
+As metro Detroit braces for major snowstorms and frigid polar vortexes, there’s one person local parents want to hear from most.
+Hint: It’s not the local TV station meteorologists.

 Here’s a look at what the page has to offer – and our exclusive Q&A with the mystery man behind SE Michigan SnowFreaks.